-Work to develop options for a long-term solution for the George Massey Crossing is now underway.
-The ministry is working closely with the newly-formed Metro Vancouver Mayors’ Task Force, Indigenous groups, TransLink, local municipalities and other stakeholders to develop and evaluate crossing options.
-Options will be based on consultation as well as the results of the Independent Technical Review released in December 2018.
-The target completion for this phase of work is the end of November 2019.
+Work to develop and analyze options for a long-term solution for the George Massey Crossing is now underway.
+The ministry is working with the Metro Vancouver Mayor’s Task Force, Indigenous groups, TransLink, local municipalities and other stakeholders to develop a preliminary long-list of crossing options and a multiple account evaluation framework to assess the options.

 From January through April, the ministry collaborated with key Metro Vancouver and First Nations leaders to identify shared principles, goals and objectives.
 Through this process it was determined that that the crossing must be aligned with existing plans, provide improved safety, reliability and connectivity, and support the following project goals:

 - sustainability of communities;